Vitek108/csfd_web_scraper/README.md

 # ČSFD SCRAPE WEB

-Jednoduchá Django aplikace, která scrapuje názvy a herce z databáze 300 ČSFD filmů.
-Na homepage je vyhledávání, které přináší výsledky jak mezi názvy filmů a jmény herců.
-Detail filmu zobrazuje herce, kteří v něm hrají.
-Detail herce zobrazuje filmy, ve kterém hraje.
+A simple Django application that scrapes titles and actors from a database of 300 films from CSFD (Czech-Slovak Film Database).
+On the homepage there is a search that yields results between both movie titles and actor names.
+The movie detail shows the actors who star in the movie.
+The actor detail shows the movies in which they star.

-Databáze SQLite je v tomto případě přiložená v repozitáři.
+In this case, the SQLite database is included in the repository.

-## Stažení databáze
+## Download the database
-Script na stažení dat je implementovaný v management command (csfd_app/management/commands/scrape.py).
+The script to download the data is implemented in the management command folder (csfd_app/management/commands/scrape.py).
 Pro stažení dat je možné použít příkaz:

 <code>python manage.py scrape</code>

-## Printscreen aplikace (vyhledávání)
+## Printscreen of application (search - result page)
 ![ČSFD web](./static/images/csfdweb.png "ČSFD web")